maximdeclercq/vtk-hackathon-2021/readme.md

     Explanation as to why this is?
 Not something which is necessarily present in the data, just think about it.

     Leisure hotels vs business hotels have different pricing strategies.

-## 3.b.
-Analysis on pre-filled dataset

-This analysis on the pre-filled dataset can be done separately from all the rest.

-The analysis should be performed using [this notebook on Google Colab](https://colab.research.google.com/drive/1uebtfVFwjz8DYoz_B2eD4yoBX1EWkxER?usp=sharing).
-The notebook contains a description of the data and the tasks that should be implemented.
-Furthermore, it contains the already-implemented code to load the data from Cloud Storage into a Dataframe.
-For the analysis you will use the [Pandas](https://pandas.pydata.org/docs/) library, which is one of the most well-known data analysis Python packages.